South Park: Bigger, Longer & Uncut: Development

 Development for the film began during production of South Park's first season in January 1998.
 Co-creators Trey Parker and Matt Stone signed a deal with Comedy Central that April which contracted the duo to produce episodes until 1999, as well as an unspecified amount to produce a film based on the series.
 Part of Parker and Stone's conditions were that the film must at least receive an R rating, keeping it in line with the series' humor and its predecessor short films both titled The Spirit of Christmas.
 Parker stated that their desire was to approach the film from a more creative perspective and do more than a simple feature length episode.
-Despite alleged pressure from Paramount Pictures executives to tone down the film, Parker and Stone's conditions were eventually met.
+Despite alleged pressure from studio executives to tone down the film, Parker and Stone's conditions were ultimately honored by Paramount Pictures.

-"They really wanted to be able to go beyond the South Park television show," Comedy Central spokesman Tony Fox reported to TV Guide.
-"They really fought hard for and won the right to make an R-rated movie."
-Paramount executives went as far to prepare graphs displaying how much more revenue a PG-13-rated South Park film would potentially generate.
+"They really wanted to be able to go beyond the South Park television show", Comedy Central spokesman Tony Fox reported to TV Guide.
+"They really fought hard for and won the right to make an R-rated movie".
+Paramount executives went as far as preparing graphs displaying how much more revenue a PG-13-rated South Park film would potentially generate.
 The William Morris Agency, which represented Parker and Stone, pushed for the film's production to begin as soon as possible, while public interest was still high, instead of several years into its run, as was the case with Beavis and Butt-Head Do America (1996).